-- When the Patient visits the Clinic on the day of the appointment, any followup questions pertaining to the paperwork is answered, and within a few minutes of arrival, the Patient is sent for the consultation with the Physician.
+- When the Patient visits the Clinic on the day of the appointment, any follow-up questions pertaining to the paperwork are answered, and within a few minutes of arrival, the patient is sent for a consultation with the Physician.
 It drastically cuts down the waiting time for the Patients and frees resources at the Clinic to actually focus on better care and experience rather than on mundane paperwork that can be now done offline using Patient Portals.

 This is not at all, Patient Portals are also being used to request and reschedule appointments, do paid telemedicine consultations, send messages and ask for advice from their Physicians and more.
 With home healthcare devices getting better and better, as internet connectivity becomes reliable, I am of the firm belief that in Tier 1 cities Patient Portals will replace the waiting rooms as the primary source of consultations for a Clinic by 2030.

 Ask your Clinic Management Vendor if they have one.
 If they do, get onto it.
 If they do not, find out why not.
 The airbags became a standard for even the smaller hatchbacks in India, so why would you still buy or stick to one which has not kept pace and now is so far behind.